 An introduction sets up the episode and what’s to come, essentially peaking the listener’s interests.
 There’s a few different ways other podcasters do this, for example, the Repeat Customer podcast introducers the presenter, what the show is about, and then dives straight into the episode with a line like “I’m about to go somewhere I’ve NEVER been before…”

-There's a few other ways of doing this, like Welcome to Night Vale and the Cryptonaturalist's approach fo starting off each episode with some quirky, mysterious line to hook the listener, and then having the familiar jingle afterwards.
-Whatever you choose, the point is to hold your audiences attention.
+There are a few other ways of doing this, like Welcome to Night Vale and the Cryptonaturalist's approach fo starting off each episode with some quirky, mysterious line to hook the listener, and then having the familiar jingle afterwards.
+Whatever you choose, the point is to hold your audience's attention.

 Treat other podcasts similar to yours as like a canary in the mine.
 See what they’re doing and how listeners are responding to them.
 You never know, you could learn a thing or two from watching other people’s mistakes.

 How Long Should Podcasts Be?

 Podcasts come in all different shapes and sizes.
 Some are 10 mins long, whilst others are 2 hours long!
 Just take a quick listen to a usual episode from This Week in Tech from TWiT.

 It’s super long right!?
 That’s because they have a lot to say.
 How long your podcasts should be entirely depends on what you have to say.
 If you’re not sure if you should condense your content down or expand on it, look to others to see what they’re doing.
 For example, the Important Records podcast ranges between 5-20 minutes, The Daily and 99% Invisible stay between 20-30 minutes, and Internet History Podcast is around 50-60 minutes.